kmollee/omartrinidad.github.io/source/posts/2013/05/outliers.md

 category: Blog
 tags: books, Outliers, Malcolm Gladwell

-Outliers is the last book I've read.
+As a kid I liked to play soccer.
+I was never the best player, but I neither was the worst one.
+I remember a

 # Chapter one

 It makes a difference where and when we grew up.

 Biologists often talk about the "ecology" of an organism: the tallest oak in the forest is the tallest not just because it grew from the hardiest acorn; it is the tallest also because no other trees blocked its sunlight, the soil around it was deep and rich, no rabbit chewed through its bark as a sapling, and no lumberjack cut it down before it matured.
 We all know that successful people come from hardy seeds.
 But do we know enough about the sunlight that warmed them, the soil in which they put down the roots, and the rabbits and lumberjacks they were lucky enough to avoid?

 # Hockey players in Canada